 Bakwitan Cave, Gigantes Norte

 No better way to start the day but to get dirty.
 Bakwitan Cave is our first stop on our first full day in Isla de Gigantes.
-The cave got its name, Bakwitan, which means “refuge” in Ilonggo, because it served as a place of safety for locals during the war times and also at the present time, the most recent was during the super typhoon Haiyan or Yolanda.
-Bakwitan cave is also said as one of the caves where the colossal remains were discovered.
+The cave got its name, Bakwitan, which means “refuge” in Ilonggo, because it served as a place of safety for locals during the war times.
+We were also told that some locals came to Bakwitan Cave for refuge during the super typhoon Haiyan, locally known as Yolanda, in 2013.
+Likewise, Bakwitan cave is said as one of the caves where the colossal remains were discovered.

 The cave also served as burial place in the past.
 According to our guide, human bones such as this one near the cave’s entrance (above photo) were left exposed by bad antique hunters who were seeking for burial jars.
 Vandalism is yet another delinquent act that needs action by the Tourism Office.